mingliatlas

 The 10 Heavenly Stems (Tian Gan 天干) are Jia, Yi, Bing, Ding, Wu, Ji, Geng, Xin, Ren, and Gui.
 Each stem combines yin or yang polarity with one Five Element, giving Bazi a precise language for visible personality, expression, and chart relationships.

-The stems pair elements with polarity
+The ten stems pair elements with polarity

 Each stem carries a practical image